yirkajk/yirkajk.github.io/README.md

 #### Preprints
   - S. Gharibian, S. Piddock, and J. Yirka.
 Oracle complexity classes and local measurements on physical Hamiltonians.
 Preprint available on arXiv soon.
-  - S. Gharibian, M. Santha, A. Sundaram, and J. Yirka.
+  - S. Gharibian, M. Santha, J. Sikora, A. Sundaram, and J. Yirka.
 Quantum generalizations of the polynomial hierarchy with applications to QMA(2).
 Available at [https://arxiv.org/abs/1805.11139](https://arxiv.org/abs/1805.11139).
 Apr.
 2018.

 #### Conference Presentations
   - S. Gharibian, S. Piddock, and J. Yirka.
 Oracle complexity classes and local measurements on physical Hamiltonians.
       - **Poster by J. Yirka** at 22nd Conference on Quantum Information Processing (QIP).
 Boulder, CO, USA, Jan.
 2019.
       - **Contributed talk by J. Yirka** at 18th Asian Quantum Information Science Conference (AQIS).
 Nagoya, Japan, Sept.
 2018.
-  - S. Gharibian, M. Santha, A. Sundaram, and J. Yirka.
+  - S. Gharibian, M. Santha, J. Sikora, A. Sundaram, and J. Yirka.
 Quantum generalizations of the polynomial hierarchy with applications to QMA(2).
       - Poster by A. Sundaram at 22nd Conference on Quantum Information Processing (QIP).
 Boulder, CO, USA, Jan.
 2019.
       - Contributed talk by A. Sundaram at 18th Asian Quantum Information Science Conference (AQIS).
 Nagoya, Japan, Sept.
 2018. -- **"Long"/plenary talk: top 7% of submissions**.
       - Contributed talk by A. Sundaram at 43rd International Symposium on Mathematical Foundations of Computer Science (MFCS).
 Liverpool, UK, Aug.
 2018.